Linux For Normies (from a normie's point of view)

 The fact that it's very user friendly and has lots of GUIs makes it easier for the new users to transition from Windows or any other OS to Linux.

-Debian and its derivates (MX Linux, antiX, etc. )- Maybe one of the oldest distros, Ubuntu is based on Debian , I'd say that Debian is quite all right as well, although I barely used it.
+Debian and its derivates (MX Linux, antiX, etc. )- Maybe one of the oldest distros, Ubuntu is based on Debian , I'd say that Debian is quite all right as well and offers just as much compatibility as Ubuntu.

 Arch Linux and its derivates - I use an Arch-based distro and everything is running fine and dandy.
 Might not have as many packages as Ubuntu or Debian but it's pretty good, I'd recommend it for gaming.